-Name Description ESC ESC Leaving setting mode without saving the values Cancelling + Adjusting the display contrast in in or in combination with . + Changing the language in combination with Running the display test in combination with Deleting a character in combination with string.
-Inserting a space in combination with editing a string.
-Enter + Entering parameter setting mode. + Confirming a new value of a setting parameter.
-1 Up ↓ Down Moving up and down in menus.
+Name Description ESC ESC ★ Leaving setting mode without saving the values ★ Cancelling certain operations + Adjusting the display contrast in with . combination ← Changing the language in combination with → Running the display test in combination with → Deleting a character in combination with string when editing a → Inserting a space in combination with when editing a string.
+Enter Entering parameter setting mode.Confirming a new value of a setting parameter.
+Up Down Moving up and down in menus.
 Scrolling active digits of a parameter when entering a new setting value.
 Left Right Moving left and right in menus.
 Changing the active digit of a parameter when entering a new setting value.
-Key Activating the authorization procedure, when the user is not logged in. + Logging out, when the user is currently logged in.
+Key + Activating the authorization procedure, when the user is not logged in. + Logging out, when the user is currently logged in.